PatWalters/resources/cheminformatics_resources.md

 ### Database Searching

-**Open Source Tools**

 [FPSim2](https://github.com/chembl/FPSim2) - this package, from the same group at the EBI that produces the ChEMBL database, provides a fast easy means of performing fingerprint similarity searches.
 I wrote a blog post about FPSim2 [here](https://practicalcheminformatics.blogspot.com/2020/10/what-do-molecules-that-look-like-this.html).

-**Commercial Tools**

-[ChemFp](https://chemfp.com/) - Andrew Dalke probably knows more about chemical fingerprints than anyone in the world.
-His package ChemFp provides several commandline tools and a Python library for fast substructure and similarity searching.

-[Arthor](https://www.nextmovesoftware.com/arthor.html) - Roger Sayle at NextMove software is the master of optimization and blazing fast code.
-The Arthor package provides a convenient way of quickly performing substructure and similarity searches in very large databases.

-[SmallWorld](https://www.nextmovesoftware.com/smallworld.html) - This package from NextMove provides a different, and incredibly useful means of searching databases for compound analogs.